markusritschel/cookiecutter-pysci-project/docs/features/github-actions.md

 The template includes automated Continuous Integration (CI) and Continuous Deployment (CD) via [GitHub Actions](https://github.com/features/actions).

+!!!
+NOTE
+    Keep in mind that the deployment may take a while.
+You can check the status of the workflow by clicking on "Action" in the menu bar of your repository.

 ## Workflow File

 The main workflow is defined in `.github/workflows/main.yml`.
 It automatically runs on:

 - **Push to `main` or `develop`** branches
 - **Pull requests** targeting the `main` branch

 ## What the Workflow Does